 “No matter what our attempts to inform, it is our ability to inspire that will turn the tides.” —Jan Phillips

-Echoes of Peace began in 2002 as an impromptu choir organized to sing for the first “Art of Peace” event in Duluth, Minnesota.
-This grassroots event—a community response to 9/11/01 and its aftermath—continued annually for six years, bringing varied artistic expressions together to inspire and instigate creativity, plant peacemaking, and seed social change.
-Today, Echoes of Peace carries on this “art of peace” spirit, presenting performances and workshops on a range of art and social change topics, collaborating with local and international artists, and engaging communities in creativity and song at various events though out the year.
+Echoes of Peace began as an impromptu choir directed by Sara Thomsen to sing for the “Art of Peace” event in Duluth, Minnesota in 2002.
+This Art of Peace—a local response to 9/11/01 and its aftermath of heightened xenophobia, racism and war—continued annually for six years, bringing varied artistic expressions together to inspire and instigate creativity, plant peacemaking, and seed social change.

-In 2012, on the celebration of the Echoes of Peace Choir's ten year anniversary, the Echoes of Peace non-profit was formed to support and expand the work of inspiring awareness, action and reflection on critical social issues using music and the arts.
+In 2012 the Echoes of Peace non-profit was formed to support and expand the work of inspiring awareness, action and reflection on critical social issues through the arts.
+In 2019, Regina M. Laroche joined as Co-Director of Echoes of Peace and Founder/Director of the Planting Connections Planting Hope program.